Missouri wrongful death claims family guide - Law Office of Chad G. Mann

 Yes.
 A wrongful death lawsuit is a civil action separate from any criminal proceedings.
 The civil standard of proof (preponderance of the evidence) is lower than the criminal standard (beyond a reasonable doubt).
 Families have successfully recovered compensation even when prosecutors decided not to file charges or when a criminal case ended in acquittal.

-What if the deceased was partially at fault for the accident?
+What if my loved one was partially at fault?

 Missouri follows a pure comparative fault system.
 This means the deceased’s share of fault reduces the amount of damages recoverable but does not prevent a claim entirely.
 For example, if a jury finds the deceased was 20% at fault, the family’s award would be reduced by 20%.
 Even in cases where the deceased bore significant responsibility, recovery is still possible.